awslabs/aws-emr-launch/examples/README.md

 pip install -e ..
 ```

+You can use the `deploy_all.sh` script to deploy all the example projects.
+Or deploy manually in
-Deploy examples in the following order:
+in the following order:
 1. `control_plane`
 2. `environment_stack`
 3. `emr_profiles`